sajjadGG/book-python/advanced/oop/access.rst

     temp = Temperature()
     temp._value = 10

-    print(temp._value)  # IDE should warn, that you access protected member
+    print(temp._value)  # IDE should warn: "Access to a protected member _value of a class"
     # 10

 Access modifiers: